ZalaPanda/redmine-time-spender/README.md

 ![screen](images/promo1.png)

 Spend less time with Redmine time tracking.
-* no need to log into Redmine
+* no need to login again because your session has expired
-* check the registered time entries with a click/hotkey
+* check your time entries with a simple click/hotkey
-* duplicate or change a time entry with the speed of light
+* change or create a copy of a time entry with the speed of light

-The plugin is still under development but it can already be used!
+The plugin is still **under development** but it can already be used!

 The API key
 -----------